reactorlabs/RhoVec/semantics.md

     * Internally, we convert a boolean vector into a positional vector (see previous cases).

+  * `E_Subset1_Nothing_Assign`: The entire vector is replaced by a new one.
+The length of the original vector must be a multiple of the length of the replacement vector, which is recycled.

+  * `E_Subset1_Positive1_Assign` and `E_Subset1_Positive2_Assign`: Elements
+    selected by the index vector are replaced by the corresponding right-hand side vector.
+    * If an index is out of bounds (and positive), the vector is first extended with `NA`s (of the appropriate type).
+    * `0`s are dropped from the index vector.
+    * The length of the index vector (including duplicates) must be a multiple of the length of the replacement vector, which is recycled.
+    * If the index vector has duplicate values, then the corresponding vector element will be overwritten, e.g. `v[c(1, 1)] <- c(10, 11)` replaces the first element with `11`.

   * `E_Subset2`: Subsetting a vector with `[[` returns a single-element vector.
     The vector must contain at least one element, and the index must be within bounds; it cannot be `0` or nothing.

+  * `E_Subset2_Assign`: Assignment with `[[` replaces a single element of the vector with a single new value.

 ### Auxiliary Functions